;

 Leather

-Leather is mainly used in the manufacture of youthful and modern jewellery.
-Pieces of jewellery made to a high degree of leather are in a solid price range and still represent an exclusive and high-quality product.
+Leather is mainly used in the production of youthful and modern jewellery.
+Pieces of jewellery made to a high extent from leather run in a solid price range and nevertheless represent an exclusive and high-quality product.
 In order for the high quality and noble character of leather in jewellery to really come into its own, it must be properly obtained and processed with the appropriate know-how.
 The raw material leather is obtained from the skin of various animals and made permanently durable by tanning.
-For the production of leather, the skin layer of the animal hide is chosen, which is called the dermis or leather skin.
+For the production of leather, the skin layer of the animal skin is chosen, which is called the dermis or leather skin.
 The distinction between leather and fur is made after tanning.
 If hairs are still present on the animal skins here, the material is called fur coat.
 Different types of leather can of course be obtained from different animals, e.g. nappa leather, cowhide, goatskin or horsehide.
 Leather can also be made from the skin of reptiles.
-Leather has been used by humans for almost 6000 years as outerwear, as a shoe material and, of course, for ornamental purposes.
+People have been using leather for almost 6000 years as outerwear, shoe material and, of course, as ornamental work.

 Leather types for jewellery

-Calfskin Is a very special firm leather with very high quality
+Calfskin Is a very strong leather with a very high quality

 Cowhide A high quality leather, which is produced elaborately